Sunday Streets is excited to announce the first new route in five years, spanning Folsom Street from Essex to 10th Street.

 - 6th Street, hosted by SOMA Pilipinas Cultural District

-- 9th and 10th Streets, hosted by LGBTQ & Leather Cultural District
+- 9th and 10th Streets Leather Hub hosted by Leather & LGBTQ Cultural District

 Each Sunday Streets is made possible with the support and dedication of volunteers like you.
 From event prep and neighborhood outreach to staffing the event, there’s something for everyone

 SoMa is one of the most transit-rich neighborhoods in San Francisco.
 We strongly encourage biking, walking, or taking public transportation to get to Sunday Streets when possible.